hiiamboris/red-wiki/Contributor-Guidelines.md

 ### Test Standards
 Every code-based contribution should be accompanied by a meaningful set of tests.
 Tests should be written using the quick-test.red or quick-test.reds frameworks.
-Tests requiring checking console output from your code or
+Tests requiring checking console output from your code or compiler message should be written using quick-test.r.
+If you are unfamiliar with quick-test, check out the [documentation](http://static.red-lang.org/red-system-quick-test.html).

 ### Red and Red/System core and runtimes